 I’m generally impressed with the build quality of these toys.
 The biggest concern are the wrists as they are very small pegs that need to withstand a lot of pressure during hand swaps.
 I’ve seen a few complaints of broken wrists on the Lisa toy.
 My Minmei figure had one hand with too small of an opening to fit on the wrist ball joint.
 There were no paint flaws and nothing was broken or damaged during my review process.
 I haven’t seen any complaints online of people encountering common issues.
 Minmei does have bracelets which could easily fall off during a hand switch.
 As mentioned previously, my Lisa toy appears to have had the feet installed on the wrong legs but the pegs in the ankles were too delicate for me to fix this… it felt like the pressure required would break the connecting pegs.

 The SHFiguarts toys I own usually have an extension at the shoulder that allows a more life-like range of movement at that joint.
 The KitzConcept action figures have some play at that joint before the ball at the base of the arm that does allow a sufficient range of movement but it falls a little short of what you can do with a SHFiguarts toy.
 Otherwise, everything here is comparable.
-The head is on a ball joint.
-Minmay’s head is limited in its range by the long hair in the back and the chin hitting the choker in the front.
-I was surprised that Lisa’s hair didn’t cause more issues but it can still be a problem at certain angles.
+Hair will occasionally impede articulation so check out the video reviews.
 The elbows and knees both allow better than 90degrees of move but nowhere near 180 but they also allow twisting to get movement along another plane.
 The hands are on ball joints with a very nice range of movement.
-Minmay’s and Lisa’s skirts and Rick’s pants around the waist area are flexible but the skirts still hinder movement in all directions.
+Waist mobility is frequently impaired by the outfits so again, check out the video reviews for each figure.
 The hips feature a nice amount of twist allowing you to get the toes pointed out or in.
 Like the elbows, the knees won’t let you go too far past 90 degrees but do offer another twist point.
 The ankles also feature both a twist L/R and a good range of movement of toe up/heel back.

 Total Score: (37.5/50)

 I’m not a huge fan of character figures but they make for more lively displays of the mecha toys I love.
 If you’ve been waiting forever for Bandai to make SDF Macross figures, then you should stop waiting and accept this alternative.
 While Minmei’s outfit betrays her roots in yesteryear, she otherwise does a great job hanging with SHFiguarts figures you may own.
-Rick will look great next to any display of VF-1J valkyries.
+Her cheongsam version is timeless.
+Rick will look great next to any display of VF-1J toys.
+Lisa sets up fun love triangle scenes.
 Every time KitzConcept produces another one of these toys, the others in the line become more enjoyable thanks to the display and interplay options so I hope we see a lot more of these in the future.
 If KitzConcept is wise, they’ll start including a neck more similar to the one Sentinel is using should they ever get to New Generation/Mospeada figures.

 September 22, 2019 – Added Rick Hunter content